Noe-prt/GameShopSimulator/README.md

 ## Known Issues

 - When too many customers (AI) queue at the checkout, some of them may get stuck due to navigation congestion.
 In certain cases, clients block each other and are unable to exit the store properly.
+- if the end of the day is triggered while the player is actively interacting with an object (holding or operating it), the player character may remain locked and unable to move until the next game cycle.

 ---